MG7: Second generation (2022)

 The second generation MG7 was unveiled in August 2022 with a teaser campaign during July.

 The MG7 is a fastback sports saloon and is expected to only be sold in China and make use of the new Black Label designation.

 Two models are part of the launch: a 405 VTGI Trophy model with 2.0-litre petrol engine producing 192 kW and 405 Nm of torque and equipped with a nine-speed ZF gearbox.
 The cheaper version is the 300 VTGI with a 1.5-litre petrol engine producing 138 kW and 300 Nm of torque and a seven-speed dual-clutch automatic.

-The MG7 is available in five exterior colours known as: Cold Emerald, Porcelain White, Ink Black, Frosty Gray, and Camellia Red.
-Interior colour choices are known as: Xuanqing Black, Malachite Green, and Dinamica Suede.
-Pricing ranges from 119,800 yuan to 169,800 yuan.